jxxcarlson/pkuTT/README.md

 # PDF Files

-## hoffman-streicher-sketch
+## hoffman-streicher-sketch.pdf

-Sketch of Hoffman-Strieicher's construction of a groupoid model for MLTT proving
+Sketch of Hoffman-Strieicher's construction of a groupoid model for MLTT proving independence of UIP and Univalence relative to MILTT.

-    -

 # Agda Files

+## Postulate

+### Stuck.agda

+Examples of stuck computations for N.

+### UAStuckExampleFixed.agda

+Using ua (univalence) to transport a Boolean value along a path fails to compute.

+# Agda Files

 ## Cubical

-### CubicalBasics
+### CubicalBasics.agda

 - Examples of paths
 - Define funext from scratch
 - Show that the universe of small types is not a Set

-## Postulate.agda

-We can work with postulated functions, but computation with them may be "stuck."

 ## Sets and related matters